jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/day1.rst

   :header-rows: 0

   * - ``exfalso``
-    - Changes the target of the current goal to ``⊢ false``.
+    - Changes the target of the current goal to ``false``.

-      The name derives from "ex falso, quodlibet" which translates to "from contradiction, anything".
+      The name derives from `"ex falso, quodlibet" <https://en.wikipedia.org/wiki/Principle_of_explosion>`__ which translates to "from contradiction, anything".
       You should use this tactic when there are contradictory hypotheses present.

   * - ``by_cases``